-We hope this section helps to clarify any questions that you may have about under what circumstances we would cancel a tour.
-These unprecedented times have meant that, with a heavy heart, we have been forced to cancel all of our shared 2020 tours.
+We hope this section helps to clarify any questions that you may have regarding the circumstances under which we would cancel a tour.
+These unprecedented times have meant that, with a heavy heart, we had to cancel all of our shared 2020 tours.

-If we have to cancel a specific tour, then all participants who are booked on that specific tour at the date of cancellation would get the option of having a refund of monies paid to My Ireland Tour Ltd (less 4% card charges), or have the full amount transferring to a future booking for any tour 2021.
+If we have to cancel a specific tour, then all participants who are booked on that specific tour at the date of cancellation would get the option of having a refund of monies paid to My Ireland Tour Ltd (less 4% card charges), or have the full amount transferred to a future booking for any tour 2022.
 Participants who have already cancelled in advance or transferred to a different tour would not receive this refund.
-My Ireland Tour Ltd would not be liable for any other items or costs incurred such as airfares.
+My Ireland Tour Ltd would not be liable for any other items or costs incurred such as Airfares.

 Adare is a small town in Co.
 Limerick, known for its quaint and colourful thatched cottages.
 Adare is considered to be one of Ireland's most beautiful towns so stop and take in the view.
 Don't forget your camera today - the perfect chance to capture the essence of old Ireland.